Why are Recommendation Engines Becoming Popular?

 - Designing catalogs

 - Cross marketing

 The extracted patterns from the database are used to build data mining models, which, in turn, are used to predict performance or behavior.
 The model works by making a prediction about values of data, which uses known results found from different datasets.
 The predictive data-mining model predicts the future outcome based on history.
 But today, with easy access to the Internet and mobile computing devices, things have gone way beyond the scope of the older models of predictive analytics.

 With the ever-increasing erosion of margins due to tight competition, it’s a major challenge to create and enhance the precision of predictive models.
 It may lie in the discovery of new features, inputs, or predictors.
 Predictive models are improved by enhancing the rules generated from Market Basket Analysis.
 With shopping being over in minutes and not in days as before, the huge amount of big data, structured and unstructured, collected daily from various customer touchpoints leads to the creation of extremely large data sets that need to be quickly analyzed for application, sometimes in real-time.

 So, only if all that data is properly integrated, analyzed, and interpreted can the analysis offer crucial insights to cater to the customer’s needs.
 When Pete buys eggs, almost immediately, discount offers by margarine brands need to be put up before him, before he exits the e-commerce site.

 That’s where artificial intelligence comes in.
 Machine learning, for example, can go deep into a retailer’s data, look at the patterns and come up with an even more precise model for the recommendation engine.
-Why does someone buy something at that precise point in time can never be a simple mathematical exercise?
+Why someone buys something at that precise point in time can never be a simple mathematical exercise.

 The complexity of shopping and shoppers is the reason why those like Amazon invested in data scientists and IT to work on their recommendation engines.
 The war for the retail customer is coming down to that – a battle between recommendation engines.